Introducing Extralt: The Market Intelligence Layer for Ecommerce

 What you can build

 Price intelligence.
 Track competitor pricing across thousands of products.
-Know when prices change and respond before your competition does.
-Whether you're enforcing MAP pricing policies or just keeping an eye on the market, it starts with reliable data.
+Whether you're running MAP checks or building pricing intelligence software workflows, it starts with reliable data.

 Competitive analysis.
 Monitor what competitors are stocking, what's selling out, and where the gaps are.
 Product catalogs, inventory levels, availability across your market.

 Catalog enrichment.
 Pull structured product data to fill in your own listings.
-Better images, more complete descriptions, standardized attributes.
+Better images, more complete descriptions, standardized attributes, and category paths.
+See the product data enrichment guide.

 Who we built this for

 Brands who sell through resellers and need to know what's happening to their products out in the wild.
-Pricing compliance, unauthorized sellers, how you're positioned relative to the competition.
+Pricing evidence, seller context, and how you're positioned relative to the competition.

 Retailers who need competitive intelligence at scale.
 What are competitors charging, what's in stock, where are the assortment gaps.